shingshing628/interview/README.md

 A problem reporting system with task management and dashboard analytics

 ## Features
--JWT authentication with access and refresh tokens -Role-based Access Control (admin/user)
+- JWT authentication with access and refresh tokens
+- Role-based Access Control (admin/user)
--CRUD operation for case management
+- CRUD operation for case management
--RESTful API Architecture
+- RESTful API Architecture
--Rate limiting using fixed window algorithm
+- Rate limiting using fixed window algorithm
--CSRF protection
+- CSRF protection
--input validation
+- input validation
--Analytics dashboard
+- Analytics dashboard
--error handling
+- error handling
--caching (for getting adminlist while case creation/update) -simple search
+- caching (for getting adminlist while case creation/update)
+- simple search

 !!important. role could only be modified in database, please change role=admin if you would like to test admin function, otherwise, by default role=user